vamkak/Self_Study-Model_Project_Setup/Project_setup.md

 Because this is a package that is intended to stay local and not be uploaded to PyPI, we only need to know its `name` and its `version`.
 Everything else, including its description, long description, author name, email address and more, are optional.
 You can include it, but it isn't mandatory.

 ### `data/`

-	/path/to/project/directory/
-	|- data/
-	   |- raw/
-	   |- processed/
-	   |- cleaned/
-	   |- README.md

-Under `data/`, we keep separate directories for the `raw/` data, intermediate `processed/` data, and final `cleaned/` data.
-(These names, by the way, are completely arbitrary, you can name them in some other way if you desire, as long as they convey the same ideas.)
+We keep separate directories for the `raw/` data, intermediate `interim/` data, and final `cleaned/` data.\
 You'll note that there is also a `README.md` associated with this directory.
-This is intentional: it should contain the following details:
+This is intentional: it should contain the following details:\
 1. Where the data come from,
 2. What scripts under the `scripts/` directory transformed which files under `raw/` into which files under `processed/` and `cleaned/`, and
 3. Why each file under `cleaned/` exists, with optional references to particular notebooks.
 (Optional, especially when things are still in flux.)